ninja-asa/cells_stats_utils/README.md

 - mean intensity channel 2
 - number of spots (one instance per serie)

+Furthermore, a
-Furthermore, a boxplot overlapped with a swarm plot will be generated for each feature (to compare across samples) and saved to the folder.
+- boxplot overlapped with a swarm plot will be generated for each feature (to compare across samples) and saved to the folder.
 ![BoxPlot](https://user-images.githubusercontent.com/26262402/67725215-7b198400-f9d9-11e9-8bc5-7de20af7ff83.png)
+- a excel sheet with the summary of the results generated (per sample, the average nr. of spots, vesicles, sphericity, volume, mean intensity of channel 2 and % %MBP+ cells.

 You can configure the y-labels by editing in the script the dictionary `SAMPLE_LABELS`.